 “And, after dressing for the evening, look again at your reflection in the mirror, and study the effect.
 Do you resemble a painted doll or an elegant woman?
 Is the expression killed by cosmetics or improved?” – Gems of Deportment, 1881

 For a lady to paint her face with makeup was full of controversy.
 Was it healthy to block her pores?
 What is she hiding?
 Can she be trusted?
 Why is she not accepting age with grace?
-The ideal Victorian beauty was a pale face, rosy cheeks, and big dark eyes.
+The ideal Victorian beauty was one of a pale face, rosy cheeks, and big dark eyes.
 Pimples, freckles, and blemishes were unsightly.
 The first cosmetics were made by apothecaries and pharmacists to cure these problems of the skin.
-Eventually, national brands emerged creating low-cost face creams advertised at young girls.
+Eventually, national brands emerged, creating low-cost face creams advertised at young girls.
 Too costly for the very poor, lower and middle-class girls could afford an occasional lotion.
-Directions for homemade creams and waters were a frequent addition to ladies magazines.
+Directions for homemade creams and waters were a frequent addition to ladies’ magazines.

 Some of these ingredients were rose, almond, elderflower, sugar, lavender, oatmeal, and lemons.
 Flowers were soaked in water and made into a nice face wash.
 Sugar scrubs cleaned the skin and opened pores.

-Cold creams were made of almond oil, white wax and spermaceti (Sperm whale oil).
+Cold creams were made of almond oil, white wax, and spermaceti (Sperm whale oil).
 Endorsements by actresses and performers such as Lilly Langtry helped spread the word about the new industry of beauty products.
 It also reinforced the idea that makeup started in the theater and was only worn by immoral women and prostitutes.
 In reality, makeup was hardly worn by this class of women.

-Ready-made makeup products were full of red and white lead, mercury, belladonna and other now known poisons.
-Using them may not kill a woman but they certainly did not improve her health.
+Ready-made makeup products were full of red and white lead, mercury, belladonna, and other now-known poisons.
+Using them may not kill a woman, but they certainly did not improve her health.
 They did, however, make makeup colors richer and more durable.
-This is what drew countless woman to purchasing these makeups, usually by mail order, via pharmacists and sometimes at department stores where they were kept hidden until requested.
+This is what drew countless woman to purchasing these makeups, usually by mail order, via pharmacists and sometimes at department stores, where they were kept hidden until requested.

 The one acceptable Victorian makeup product was face powder.
-Indeed, it was found on most middle and upper-class ladies vanities.
-It was made of scented and lightly colored starch (similar to fine talcum powder and Victorian laundry soap.)
-Powdered milk of magnesia, rice powder, French Chalk and Venetian talc were also used.
-In 1877 Henry Tetlow discovered that dried and ground zinc oxide made an excellent pure white powder that did not grey when exposed to gas, candle and coal fumes.
+Indeed, it was found on most middle and upper-class ladies’ vanities.
+It was made of scented and lightly colored starch (similar to fine talcum powder and Victorian laundry soap).
+Powdered milk of magnesia, rice powder, French Chalk, and Venetian talc were also used.
+In 1877 Henry Tetlow discovered that dried and ground zinc oxide made an excellent pure white powder that did not grey when exposed to gas, candle, and coal fumes.

 Pure white powder lightened the complexion.
 Color tinted powders covered up blemishes.
 Pink tinted powders acted as a blush.
 Blue tinted powders counteracted the yellow glow of gas and candlelight.
-The powder was cheap and easy to make or buy and easily passed as a medicine rather than face paint.
+The powder was cheap and easy to make or buy, and easily passed as a medicine rather than face paint.
 It was applied by placing a scoop into a cotton bag and dabbing it onto the skin.
 Around the turn of the century, a rabbit’s foot became widely used as a powder brush.

 Face powder alone was prone to falling off the skin quickly.
 Applying a cream first held the powder on longer.
 This is the modern equivalent of applying foundation or concealer.
-However, It did not provide as much coverage as modern powders do.
-At best it reduced the pinkest undertones and shine from oily skin.
+However, it did not provide as much coverage as modern powders do.
+At best, it reduced the pinkest undertones and shine from oily skin.

 Eyebrows could be plucked into a natural arch.
-Sometimes eyelashes were trimmed with tiny scissors under the myth that they would grow back fuller.
+Sometimes, eyelashes were trimmed with tiny scissors under the myth that they would grow back fuller.